 - Once your seeds have germinated and shoots start to show, carefully lift them out and put them in individual containers with potting mix (or soil).

-Get creative with seed growing containers
+Get creative with seeds and containers

 A selection of items around home can be reused for growing seeds and seedlings.
 Egg cartons, newspaper pots or used toilet rolls are all good options.